peppymastermind/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines display first 10 lines of a file 6-third_line display the third line of a file 8-cwd_state write a script into a file 9-duplicate_last_line duplicate the last line
+5-firstlines display first 10 lines of a file 6-third_line display the third line of a file 8-cwd_state write a script into a file 9-duplicate_last_line duplicate the last line find . -type f -name "*.js" -delete  -  script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.